trybakov/Chrome-extract/README.md

 # Chrome-extract
-Extract chrome saved logins and deliever to a remote endpoint
+Extract chrome saved logins and deliver to a remote endpoint

 These scripts were created using the help of the article below